DEPRESSION CAN QUALIFY YOUR FOR DISABILITY BENEFITS

 If you are only being treated with medication, then it is important to find a counselor to treat you and support your claim.
 The SSA considers a doctor to be the best source of evidence about depression.
 However, they also consider medical evidence from nurse practitioners and counselors.
 Having an ongoing relationship with your doctor, nurse, and counselor will help you win your case.

 The SSA may send you to see a psychologist.
 This is a doctor the SSA hires.
 The exam is done at no cost to you.
 However, a mental health exam may not given as much weight by the Judge as evidence from your treating source.
 Your treating doctor sees you on a weekly or monthly basis.
 Therefore, they know more about your depression.
-If you do not have insurance or money to see a treating source, then we have a list of free and low cost health services.
+If you do not have insurance to see a treating doctor, then we have a list of free and low cost health services.
+You can learn about the Part B criteria and the Part C criteria.

 Remember, without medical evidence, you will not be able to win your claim for SSD benefits.
-If you have any questions about whether your depression qualifies you for benefits, then contact us.
 The best thing you can do to help yourself through the process, is to obtain ongoing mental health treatment.
 Likewise, the next best think you can do is to hire an attorney to win your case.

 DEPRESSION CAN QUALIFY FOR BENEFITS IF YOU HAVE THE RIGHT MEDICAL EVIDENCE